Border agents find man hidden in shipment of wood shavings

-SAN DIEGO – U.S. border officers discovered a man hidden in a shipment of wood shavings Tuesday at the Otay Mesa Cargo port of entry, authorities said.
+SAN DIEGO – U.S. Customs Agents discovered a man hidden in a shipment of wood shavings Tuesday at the Otay Mesa Cargo port of entry, authorities said.

 The shipment from Mexico was inside a large trailer hauled by a 2009 Freightliner truck.
 A Customs and Border Protection officer referred the 43-year-old Mexican truck driver to secondary inspection.
 Officers scanned the trailer with an imaging system and saw something suspicious.